 “Alzheimer & Tauopathies” team is interested in molecular and pathophysiological mechanisms.
 Our main contribution has been on the characterization of neuro-degenerative disorders with dysfunction in tau metabolism (expression, splicing, etc…) and the development of experimental models.
 We also demonstrated that Tau proteins are biomarkers of these disorders and correlated to neuronal death.

-“Alzheimer & Tauopathies” team belongs to the “Jean-Pierre Aubert Research Centre” dedicated to Cancer and Neuroscience investigations and located in Lille, France.
+“Alzheimer & Tauopathies” team belongs to the “Lille Neuroscience & Cognition” research centre dedicated to Neuroscience investigations and located in Lille, France.

 Our current research should lead to new diagnostic and therapeutic strategies of Alzheimer’s disease and related disorders.
 To the level of the etiopathogenesis of Alzheimer’s disease, the understanding of the relationships between amyloid pathology and tau pathology is our main goal.
 Any molecular actors potentially involved in one of these pathways are evaluated in our experimental “humanized” models, as well as the related pharmacological aspects.